Summer Session: 6 credits

 Fall Semester: 16 credits

-In a traditional fall semester, September – December, students complete four courses taught by Mount Holyoke faculty and augmented by Expeditionary Learning practitioners.
+In a traditional fall semester, September – December, students complete four courses taught by Mount Holyoke faculty and augmented by EL Education practitioners.
 These include general and content-specific methodology course work with associated school-based pre-practicum work, as well as advanced-level electives in their licensure subject areas.
 Within the general and content-specific methodology courses, students will learn about curriculum development and planning, working with diverse students, and effective approaches to classroom management and assessment.
-Students will also conduct site visits to Expeditionary Learning schools.
+Students will also conduct site visits to EL Education schools.
 Note: Fall courses require that students spend four mornings each week in inclusive classrooms.

 X.Educ 460: Subject Specific Methods for Middle and Secondary Teachers (4 credits)